University of Surrey

 Assessment

-Assessment is undertaken through both formative and summative assignments in a variety of formats including clinical skills assessments, problem-based learning exercises, reflective accounts, and oral presentations of clinical work (summarised below).
+Assessment is undertaken through both formative and summative assignments in a variety of formats including clinical skills assessments, problem-based learning exercises, reflective accounts, and written and oral presentations of clinical work.

 The emphasis on formative feedback is to support trainees to gain the appropriate level of engagement with the material as there is a recognition that moving from an undergraduate or masters to doctorate level requires some adjustment.

-We do not use exams to evaluate performance.
+We do not currently use exams to evaluate performance.

 All assignments should demonstrate ability for critical and reflexive thinking, knowledge of psychological theories and their application to practice, as well as an understanding of clinical and professional issues.